 Paulette’s friend said: “Mr. Miller, you know me.
-I’ve stayed with you before.”
+I’ve stayed with you before…”

 “Huh.”
 Miller peered.
 “Reckon so.”

-“Mr. Miller,” the friend began again, “I was on my way over to St. Louis from Evansville.”
+“Pal,” the friend began again, “I was on my way over to St. Louis from Evansville.”

-“May be,” Miller said.
-“Don’t care.
+“May be.
+Don’t care.
 She come, signing herself in as Mrs. Oliver.”

-“Well, now,” said the man.
-“I sent Paulette on ahead to book a room, case I couldn’t hire a car anyplace.
+“Well, now.
+I sent Paulette on ahead to book a room, case I couldn’t hire a car anyplace.
 Turned out for the best.
 Yessir, I have fond memories of the Bay Leaf.”